ShashankS1011/Color-Detection-using-Python/README.md

 ## Usage
 - The dataset folder contains the dataset and some sample images to work on.
 - Code folder contains the python file.
+- Model folder contains the Random Forest impplementation on the data.